eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ET.md

 However, analyzing pro ET discourse, we can find pertinent answers to such counterarguments:

 1. Validators forego this ability entirely today when they use MEV-Boost, and could very well forego it entirely  when they would use ePBS.
 Improvement proposals as Inclusion lists [[6]](#resources) and Multiplicity gadgets [[7]](#resources) could remedy this by imposing on whomever owns the execution ticket with binding but non-efficiency-decreasing constraints on payload construction.

 2. The definition of fairness could be very different between Validators, and the market has revealed in practice the preference of most validators to not exercise this building right themselves, delegating the construction to other parties.

-3. In their work *When to Sell Your Blocks* [[5]](#resources), Quintus and Conor note that if validators tend towards rationality in the long run, the difference between validators-as-proposers and ticket-holders-as-proposers may tend to diminish a lot, meaning that the improvement of Validator-Proposer role separation could come from the benefits the separation itself can bring to ET and subsequently for the protocol, and that such a separation of roles would most likely not create perverse incentives.
+3. In their work *When to Sell Your Blocks* [[5]](#resources), Quintus and Conor note that if validators tend towards rationality in the long run, the difference between validators-as-proposers and ticket-holders-as-proposers may tend to diminish a lot, meaning that the improvement of Validator-Proposer role separation could come from the benefits the separation itself can bring to ET and subsequently for the protocol, and that such a separation of roles would most likely not create a worst situation than the status quo.

 ## Open issues
 WIP